TryingToImprove/BlogStuff/Proof Of Concept - Using Razor in a Custom DynamicWeb Module .md

     strBuiler.Append("</ul>");

 That code is not pretty or easy to bugfix.
 If you have worked with ASP.net MVC and Razor, then the result will look familiar:

+    @using CustomModules.HelloWorld //normal using
+    @inherits RazorEngine.Templating.TemplateBase<NameMViewodel> //Setting the Model

     <h1>@Model.Headline</h1>
     <hr />